a-bentofreire/beamtoix/docs/pages/main/faq.md

 ### When I render, it gives an error.

-ABeamer has included a render server agent, and this one requires a server.
+BeamToIX has included a render server agent, and this one requires a server.
 The default server is `puppeteer`, you can install it via:

 ```shell